MBIA says new fraud evidence at BofA's Countrywide

 The request came after Countrywide produced what MBIA called an "incomplete" set of loan records backing MBIA-insured securities from a Countrywide fraud-tracking database, known as FACTS, that was "not previously known to exist" to the insurer.

-Separately, Bank of America on February 15 asked Bransten to block MBIA's request to depose its chief executive, Brian Moynihan.
+Separately, Bank of America on Feb.
+15 asked Bransten to block MBIA's request to depose Chief Executive Brian Moynihan.

 "A chief executive officer of a major corporation may only be deposed when he has unique information that is not available through other means," Bank of America spokesman Lawrence Grayson said in an email.
 "The discovery process remains fully available to MBIA, including through the numerous current and former executives that MBIA will be deposing."